telerik/blazor-docs/common-features/dimensions.md

 # Dimensions

-This article explains how dimensional properties like `Width` and `Height`, `Top` and `Left` work in the Telerik UI for Blazor suite to set size and position.
+This article explains how dimensional properties like `Width`, `Height`, `Top` and `Left` work in Telerik UI for Blazor to set size and position.

+## Basics

-Properties that denote **dimensions and positions are** simple **string properties** that are not parsed by our code.
-You can provide **valid CSS values** to them.
-For example, `100px` or `50%` are valid options.
+Component parameters for dimensions and positions are usually `string` properties that are not parsed by our code.
+You can set any [valid CSS unit](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units).
+For example, `100px`, `50%`, or `80vw` are valid options.
 This provides you with flexibility without limiting options.
 At the time of writing there is no `Unit` type in the underlying framework.

-The string you provide is usually rendered within an inline `style` attribute, so you must make sure to provide a valid value that will not break other options.
-You do not need to include a semicolon (`;`).
+The string you provide is usually rendered as an inline `style` attribute, so you must make sure to provide a valid value that will not break other options.
+You do not need to include a semicolon (`;`) in the parameter value.

-For elements with **special positioning** (`Top` and `Left` properties), keep in mind that if the parent elements have special CSS positioning, it will affect the position of the component.
-If you experience issues, inspect the rendered HTML to see what elements are present and what their CSS rules are.
+## Percentages

-When setting **percentage values** (such as `100%` or `50%`), keep in mind the following - according to the web standards, elements which have their height set in percentage require that the height of their parent is also explicitly set.
-This requirement applies recursively until either an element with a pixel height or the html element is reached.
-Elements that are 100% high should not have margins, paddings, borders, or sibling elements.
+When setting percentage values like `100%` or `50%`, keep in mind the following: web standards require elements with percentage heights to have a parent with an explicit height.
+This requirement applies recursively until either an element with a pixel height or the `html` element is reached.
+Elements that are 100% high should not have margins, paddings, borders, or sibling elements, unless you set a [`box-sizing:border-box`](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) CSS style to them.

-When setting **percentage dimensions** to elements with **special positioning** (such as `Width` of a Window or the popup `Width` of a dropdown), their parent element in the DOM determines the rendered size.
+When setting percentage dimensions to elements with special positioning (such as `Width` of a Window or the popup `Width` of a dropdown), their parent element in the DOM determines the resulting component dimensions.

+## Position

+When using positioning parameters, for example `Top` or `Left`, the component placement may be affected by CSS styles on the component's parent.
+If you experience issues, [inspect the rendered HTML to see what elements are present and what their CSS styles are]({%slug themes-override%}#tools).

->tip You can use dimensions in percent (such as `Width="100%"`) to make the components responsive - so they will fit in your layout and let the layout adjust with viewport sizes or other application logic.
+>tip You can set dimensions in percent (such as `Width="100%"`) to make the components responsive and resize, according to the app layout and browser viewport.
+A lot of components expand to 100% width by default, for example, the Grid, Form, Scheduler, Spreadsheet, all input components, and others.

 ## Examples